All Episodes

 Okay.

-But here's what here's what I think.
+Here's what I think.

-The same way that Ed Meese did and James Baker, and I'll bet you a club gitmo t-shirt that at the end of the day, when when President Bush pulls up stakes, that he will have achieved something which no reasonable person will call victory, we will have wasted lives to preserve his legacy.
+And I'll bet you a Club Gidmo t-shirt that at the end of the day, when President Bush pulls up stakes, that he will have achieved something which no reasonable person will call victory.

 I think the people that want out want because they don't think it's winnable, not because they want America defeated.

-You know, this is this is your great call.
+You know, this is your great call.

-And I'm I'm actually, I'm glad you took the time to call because you are the role model.
+And I'm actually, I'm glad you took the time to call because you are the role model.

-You are the microcosm of today's liberal democrat.
+You are the microcosm of today's liberal Democrat.

 A, you don't recognize defeat when you want it.